 Practices are marked by Christianity but still influenced by other traditions.
 It can be considered a celebration for everyone, disregarding each person's religion.

-Easter time is ranging from fun to spiritual, but always include plenty of homemade food and drinks on the family table.
+Easter in Poland is ranging from fun to spiritual, but always includes plenty of homemade food and drinks on the family table.
 People kiss and say: «Wesołych Świąt - Vesogouech Sfioount»

 About Easter In Poland